Mark Zuckerberg's big moment before Congress is here

 Zuckerberg is used to the glare of the spotlight, but only when it's something he can control, such as sharing positive Facebook news or talking about his philanthropy.

-He'll then have the task of convincing the people who have the power to regulate his company that Facebook has a plan to make sure election meddling and data harvesting don't happen again.

-"So now we have to go through every part of our relationship with people and make sure we’re taking a broad enough view of our responsibility," Zuckerberg wrote.
-"It will take some time to work through all of the changes we need to make, but I’m committed to getting it right."
+At times he stumbled or repeated familiar talking points.
+At other points, he seemed more in his element, talking about how artificial intelligence and the potential for it to help better weed out hate speech on Facebook in the future.
+The problem right now, Zuckerberg said, is training that AI to recognize nuances in every language on Facebook.

-There have been questions about Zuckerberg's leadership, a topic that could come up during the hearings from lawmakers who may wonder if Facebook and its leader have become too powerful for their own good.
+There have been questions about Zuckerberg's leadership, a topic that could come up during the hearings over Tuesday and Wednesday from lawmakers who may wonder if Facebook and its leader have become too powerful for their own good.

 As the chairman and CEO of Facebook, Zuckerberg wields unparalleled influence over the company, including the majority of voting shares, making a coup nearly impossible.
 Zuckerberg is showing no signs of wanting to fire himself.
 He told NBC News last week he still believes he's the best person to run Facebook.